Partially hyperbolic dynamics in the 3-body problem: A normally hyperbolic lamination in the restricted problem: proof of Theorem

 \end{itemize} \end{prop}

 \begin{rem} For the case $\zeta=0$ the same result is true with $\mathbb A_{\zeta}$ substituted by $\mathbb A_0=\{(\varphi,G)\colon 2G_1\leq G,\ \varphi\in\mathbb T\}$. \end{rem}

-\begin{rem} Notice that the lamination constructed above is homemorphic to the product.
+\begin{rem} Notice that the lamination constructed above is homeomorphic to the product.
 This is way more than what we need to establish Theorem \ref{thm:MainR3bp}, which only concerns a lamination in two symbols.
-However, the construction below does not require any extra effort to handle the infinite symbols case so we present the statement and proof of that result.
+However, the construction below does not require any extra effort to handle the infinite symbols case so we present the statement and prove of that result.

-Trivially, from Proposition \ref{prop:lamination} one can get a lamination on two symbols by restricting to the (weakly) invariant subset $\{0,1\}^\mathbb Z\times\mathbb A_\zeta\subset \mathbb N^\mathbb Z\times\mathbb A_\zeta$. \end{rem}
+Trivially, from Proposition \ref{prop:lamination}, one can get a lamination on two symbols by restricting to the (weakly) invariant subset $\{0,1\}^\mathbb Z\times\mathbb A_\zeta\subset \mathbb N^\mathbb Z\times\mathbb A_\zeta$. \end{rem}